-By calculating the Euclidean distance we can find the nearest neighbors.
-In this case we get three nearest neighbors in category A and two nearest neighbors in category B. See below image:
+By calculating the Euclidean distance, we can find the nearest neighbors.
+In this case, we get three nearest neighbors in category A and two nearest neighbors in category B. See the below image:

-Solution: As from the above image, the 3 nearest neighbors are from category A, hence the new data point must belong to category A.
+Solution: As from the above image, the three nearest neighbors are from category A; hence the new data point must belong to category A.

-Manhattan distance is a similarity distance measure, in which the distance between two points is calculated by the sum of the absolute differences of the points.
+Manhattan distance is a similarity distance measure in which the distance between two points is calculated by the sum of the absolute differences between the points.
 It is given by:

 Cosine similarity measures the similarity between two vectors or data points in multidimensional space.
 It is measured by the cosine of the angle between two vectors or data points.
 It determines whether these two vectors are pointing in the same direction.
 It is often used to measure similarity in text analysis.